Josephrp/scitonic/README.md

 If you need further assistance or have any questions, please don't hesitate to ask in our Discord community or directly in GitHub issues.

 Thank you for contributing to `multitonic`!

+---

+🌟 Thank you for considering Sci-Tonic as your ultimate technical research assistant.
+Together, let's turn data into discoveries! 🚀🌟🔍🧬📈📊📚🤖👩‍🔬👨‍💼